howToCodeWell/code-challenges/src/markdown-pages/2020/february.md

 ## Level 2 Add the hashed string to a text file
 -  Create a new line in a text file for every hashed string

-## Level 3 Create a form that verifies the encryption of a submitted string
+## Level 3 Validate the clear text string
+- Create a HTML form that posts a string for validation
-- Loop over existing hashes in the text file and verify that the submitted string exist in the list of hashes
+- Validate the submitted string against the hashes in the text file -- Loop over existing hashes in the text file and verify that the submitted string exist
-- Print the result
+- Print the result to the page
-- If strings have been decoded then print out the decoded string and its hash
+- If submitted string is valid then print out the decoded string and its hash